-3.14 Pass/Fail Measurement (For DSA1030)
+3.14 Pass/Fail Measurement

+DSA1030/DSA1030-TG that has installed the Advanced Measurement Kit option supports the pass/fail test function.
 In the example below, we use a generator (such as RIGOL DG3101A) to output a sine signal with 100 MHz and -10 dBm as the signal under measure.

-Connect the output terminal of the generator to the RF INPUT 50\Omega terminal on the front panel of the analyzer.
+Connect the output terminal of the generator to the RF INPUT 50Ω terminal on the front panel of the analyzer.